Updated: January 9, 2023 - 5 min read

-Google Product Managers bring to fruition new products and features that impact millions of users every day.
-They act as general managers of their products, providing leadership across engineering, design and business teams.Here is a quick summary on how to prepare for a Product Management Interview on Google
+Google Product Managers help bring to fruition new products and features that impact millions of users every day.
+They act as general managers of their products, providing leadership across engineering, design and business teams.
+Openings for Product Managers appear daily.

 Skills required to work as a Product Manager at Google

-- Previous experience as a product manager.
+Previous experience as a Product Manager.
 Google has an agnostic interview process in which they aim to hire “generalists” that can easily float through different product lines such as consumer, mobile, enterprise or platform to name a few.
 That being said, you don’t need to study an MBA in order to work at Google.

-- Technical background.
+Technical background.
 Google is an engineering-driven company and appreciates that product managers are former engineers or have a proven track record working with engineers.
 That being said, you don’t need to hold a Computer science degree in order to work at Google.

-- Previous startup experience.
+Previous startup experience.
 Google operates as a big startup made out of smaller startups.
 Having past experience either as a startup founder or early employee in a fast-growing startup are definitely a big bonus points.
 That being said, you don’t need to try to create a company if your goal is to work at Google.